 Rule 4.02 Special meetings; emergency meetings.

 (1a) Special meetings.
-A special meeting of the commission may be called by a majority of the members of the town commission or the town manager.
-The clerk shall forthwith serve either verbal or written notice upon each member of the commission stating the date, hour and place of the meeting and the purpose for which such meeting is called; and no other business shall be transacted at that meeting.
-At least twenty-four (24) hours notice must elapse between the time the clerk receives notice in writing and the time the meeting is to be held.
+A special meeting of the commission may be called by a majority of the members of the Mayor, town commission or the town manager.
+The clerk shall forthwith serve either verbal or written notice upon each member of the commission stating the date, hour and place of the meeting and the purpose for which such meeting is called; and no other business shall be transacted at that meeting, other than that described in the aforementioned notice.
+At least twenty-four (24) hour’s notice must elapse between the time the clerk receives notice in writing and the time the meeting is to be held.

 (2b) Emergency meetings.
-An emergency meeting of the town commission may be called by the mayor in accordance with prescriptions of the town charter whenever in his or her, opinion an emergency exists that requires immediate action by the commission.
-Whenever such emergency meeting is called, the mayor shall notify the clerk who shall forthwith serve either verbal or written notice upon each member of the commission, stating the date, hour and place of the meeting and the purpose for which it is called, and no other business shall be transacted at that meeting.
+An emergency meeting of the town commission may be called by the Mayor, Mayorin accordance with prescriptions of the town charter whenever in his or her, opinion an emergency exists that requires immediate action by the commission.
+Whenever such emergency meeting is called, the MMayor shall notify the clerk who shall forthwith serve either verbal or written notice upon each member of the commission, stating the date, hour and place of the meeting and the purpose for which it is called, and no other business shall be transacted at that meeting, other than that described in the aforementioned notice..
 At least 24 hours shall elapse between the time the clerk receives notice of the meeting and the time the meeting is to be held.

 (3c) If after reasonable diligence, it is impossible to give notice to each commissioner, such failure shall not affect the legality of the meeting if a quorum is present.
 The minutes of each special or emergency meeting shall show the manner and method by which notice of such special or emergency meeting was given to each member of the commission, or shall show a waiver of notice.
 All special or emergency meetings shall be open to the public and shall be held and conducted in the Commission Chambers, Town Hall, 9293 Harding Avenue, Surfside, Florida 33154, or other suitable location within the Town of Surfside, Florida.
 Minutes thereof shall be kept by the town clerk.